hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Acknowledgement of service

 Explanation:
 A spouse's (respondent's) legal response to a divorce application.
-Also will be sent out to co-respondents (those who has been named within the application as having committed adultery with the respondent).
+This is sent out to everyone involved in the divorce, including (link)co-respondents.

 For citizens use:
 The legal response to a divorce application.